June 30, 2023

 6. Hardcastle Crags, West Yorkshire

 The Yorkshire Dales are unique in the fall.
-The rocky paths, dry stone walls, and meandering country lanes are even more adorable with a backdrop of fall colours and crisp blue skies.
+The rocky paths, dry stone walls, and meandering country lanes are even more adorable with a backdrop of autumnal colours and crisp blue skies.

 The Hardcastle Crags walk in West Yorkshire is a lovely three-mile affair following the rocky paths through the woodlands, up hills, and along the Railway Trail with its ravines, streams and ancient mills.